opticfluorine/sovereign/README.md

 ### Install Dependencies

-Sovereign Engine requires the .NET 9 (or later) SDK and SQLite 3.x to be installed on your system.
+Sovereign Engine requires the .NET 9 (or later) SDK to be installed on your system.
 The SDL2, SDL2_image, and Lua 5.4 libraries are also required for Linux installations (these are included by default for Windows builds).